Arcade-K/Eduscan-Frontend/README.md

 │   │   └── utils/              # Utility functions
 │   ├── assets/                 # Images and static assets
 │   └── android/               # Android-specific files
-└── Eduscan-Backend/
-    ├── src/
-    │   ├── lib/            # Database configuration
-    │   └── routes/         # API routes
-    └── scripts/           # Database seeding
+└── Eduscan-Backend/       # Backend repository (deployed separately)
 ```

 ## Development Notes

-- **Production Backend:** The app is configured to use the deployed backend at `https://eduscan-backend-btcl.onrender.com` by default
+- The app is configured to use the deployed backend at `https://eduscan-backend-btcl.onrender.com`
-- **Local Development:** To use a local backend, create a `.env` file in the frontend directory (see Environment Variables below)
 - The frontend connects to the backend via the API service
 - Authentication tokens are stored in AsyncStorage
-- The database is a JSON file (`../Eduscan-Backend/data/db.json`) for local development

 ## Backend Deployment